 What about the overlap at proposal stage?
 Surely they get in each other’s way at certain points?
 Who is more senior?
 These, and endless other similar questions really depend on your organisations approach to winning new business and deal complexity.
 The industry and geography you work within also significantly impact the answer.

 No one role is more or less important than the other – they all have the ability to win or lose you the deal.
-Sure, some require more experience, but never underestimate the importance of each role.
+Some require more experience, but never underestimate the importance of each role.

 So why is this important that you appreciate the subtle differences?
 Quite simply, if you don’t understand these differences as a client you may well engage the wrong resource at the wrong time – something that could prove very costly.